In the guide

 The first numbering system is a default system for all explosives.
 Within that system all fireworks fall within numbers 0333 to 0337.

 Secondly, there is the warning system for the international transport of explosives.
-All explosives fall into one of the hazard divisions 1.1 - 1.6, which is followed by a compatibility letter.
+All explosives fall into one of the hazard divisions 1.1 to 1.6, which is followed by a compatibility letter.
 Most consumer fireworks are classified HD 1.4 G.

 You may also see the categories T1 and T2, and P1 and P2, which refer to 'theatrical pyrotechnic articles' and 'other pyrotechnic articles' respectively.
 These products are not fireworks; they should only be sold by specialised businesses and are not covered in this guide.Back to top

 If you intend to store 5 kg net explosive content (NEC)* or less of fireworks, no storage licence is necessary.

 [*You will often see NEC on fireworks transportation boxes; it refers to the weight of the explosive inside the firework.]

 If you want to store more than 5 kg NEC and up to 2,000 kg NEC of fireworks, you need to apply to your local authority for a licence.
 More than 2,000 kg NEC is not suitable for retail storage.
 Your local authority can provide you with an application form or there may be one on its website, which you can fill in online.
 You should complete and return with the fee, a site plan and, where relevant, a floor plan.
 The application form requires that you state the 'hazard type' and amount of NEC that you intend to store.

 As stated above, HT1 and HT2 fireworks are not suitable for retail storage.
 The amount of HT3 and HT4 fireworks that can be stored is restricted; you can store up to:

 - 250 kg NEC of HT4 fireworks in a suitable building with no separation required from other buildings or places with public access